How To Handle The Insurance Offer After an Accident

 Negotiate in good faith

 If the insurer's initial offer isn't enough, you can negotiate.
-Prepare by figuring out how much you think is fair, based on your repair estimates.
-If the offer is below what you anticipated, try to keep a level head.
-Ask the adjuster to justify their offer, so you can understand the factors that shaped it.
+Keep a level head, and ask the adjuster to explain their offer, so you can understand the factors that shaped it.
+Then prepare a fair counterproposal, based on your own repair estimates.

-Most car insurance companies will either charge you for the excess value or reduce their payment in proportion to the value increase.
-To counter their betterment charge, you'll need to prove the parts will not in fact increase the value of your car.
+Most car insurance companies will either charge you for the excess value your car will gain from repairs or reduce their payment in proportion to the value increase.
+To counter their betterment charge, you'll need to prove the parts will not, in fact, increase the value of your car.
 Testimony from your mechanic or an expert witness would help in this case.

 Working with a write-off

-If you want to negotiate with the claims adjuster on this decision or educate yourself on total losses, you should find out which formula your state uses.
+If you want to negotiate with the claims adjuster on this decision or educate yourself on total losses, you should find out which way your state determines a total loss.
 It's helpful to show proof that the car is worth more than what the insurer estimated.
-For example, if the appraisal failed to fully account for any modifications you made, document those and show evidence that they may have raised the value of the vehicle.
+For example, if the appraisal failed to fully account for any modifications you’ve made, document those and show evidence that they may have raised the value of the vehicle.

-If you still feel the payout offer isn't fair or you don't have time to negotiate with the claims adjuster, you may hire a lawyer to fight on your behalf.
-If the lawyer can help resolve who was at fault and get you a higher payout, then a lawyer may be worth it.
+If you still feel the payout offer isn't fair or you don't have time to negotiate with the claims adjuster, you can hire a lawyer.
+If the lawyer can help resolve who was at fault and get you a higher payout, they may be worth it.
 But if the claim is small, consider taking on the work yourself.

 After agreeing to a settlement